basicallydan/danhough.com/busking/2018-04-07-leicester-square.md

 <h4 style="margin:0 auto;max-width:730px">The film crew</h4>

 I was contacted a few weeks ago by Adelaide, a student in Birmingham, and her friend Pablo.
-They're running a small non-profit record label called [Anonymous Sound](https://twitter.com/anonymoussound), and their first project, Anonymous London, is all about capturing buskers in the act on video, wherever they do their thing, and then recording some of their favourite covers in a studio.
-The intention for these studio recordings is for them to go onto a charity album.
+They're running a small non-profit record label called [Anonymous Sound](https://twitter.com/anonymoussound).
+Their first project, _Anonymous London_, is all about capturing buskers in the act on video, wherever they do their thing, and then recording some of their favourite covers in a studio.
 More about this later when the project is further down the line.

 <figure class="center">
 	<blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">Chilling with my new friends Adelaide and Pablo from <a href="https://twitter.com/AnonymousSound?ref_src=twsrc%5Etfw">@AnonymousSound</a>, talking <a href="https://twitter.com/hashtag/busking?src=hash&amp;ref_src=twsrc%5Etfw">#busking</a>! <a href="https://t.co/06SwmpLlWY">pic.twitter.com/06SwmpLlWY</a></p>&mdash; Dan Hough ⛩ ダン (@basicallydan) <a href="https://twitter.com/basicallydan/status/982672304189603840?ref_src=twsrc%5Etfw">April 7, 2018</a></blockquote>